Blog

 If you need to issue a reverse charge invoice, it should follow these general rules:

 • There should be no VAT charge on the invoice, only the net amount for the goods or services.
 List the VAT as 0% just as you would for zero-rated or exempt sales.
+It is important to report VAT in the same VAT return to ensure proper accounting for both input and output VAT.

 • Make sure to reference the VAT reverse charge on the invoice.
 In most cases, something like ‘reverse charge’ or ‘reverse charge transaction’ will suffice.
+While no VAT is charged on the invoice, it must be accounted for by the customer.

 • You will need to include your client’s VAT number so make sure you have this information before submitting your invoice.